Bechtler Museum of Modern Art: Focus areas

-Only a handful of these wonderful artworks have been on public view in the United States before the opening of the Bechtler.
+Only a handful of these artworks have been on public view in the United States before the opening of the Bechtler.
 Until now, the collection was privately held by the Bechtler family of Switzerland.

 The Firebird

 The Firebird or Le Grand Oiseau de Feu sur l'Arche, a sculpture by Franco-American artist Niki de Saint Phalle, was completed in 1991.
 The Firebird is 17 feet, 5 inches tall and weighs 1,433 pounds.
 It is composed of an estimated 7,500 mirror mosaics over polyester on steel armature.

 In 2006 the piece was purchased by Andreas Bechtler.
 The sculpture was installed on the plaza of the museum in October 2009.
 The sculpture underwent conservation for four days, and was unveiled to the public on November 3, 2009.
 It is now a permanent part of the Bechtler Museum of Modern Art collection.

 Bechtler family

 Hans Bechtler credited his brother Walter for leading the way to the family's interest in modern art.
 In 1950 the brothers began to visit the Kunsthaus Zürich.
 They frequented local galleries, purchased art and made friends with artists.
 These early forays into the art world led Hans and his wife Bessie on a journey of almost 70 years in which the couple amassed a collection of incredible depth and diversity.
 The couple preferred art that revealed the working methods of the artist, and to this end acquired drawings and other preparatory work related to the artists' total oeuvre.
 The Bechtler brothers incorporated art into their workplaces and the family passed on the admiration for modern art and respect for the artists to their children.

 Andreas, the son of Hans and Bessie, grew up around artists and became an artist himself as well as an entrepreneur.
 Business holdings brought Andreas Bechtler to Charlotte, North Carolina and he chose to make the city his permanent home.
 After inheriting a portion of his parents' extensive collection, and augmenting it with his own acquisitions, Andreas decided to commit the collection to the city of Charlotte.